| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 in a country, but never gone farther (and, as in Japan, made a bad reputation

 for itself in the process.)
 With better execution, there could be more opportunity.
+Congratulations and ImplicationsThis is a big improvement, and credit is due to all the people

 there who created that improvement.
 Admittedly, the improvement is no more than

+up from abysmal.
+But it is real.
 What about the rest of the industry?
 Does the fact that JD Edwards made its

 numbers say that SAP or PeopleSoft can make their numbers?